geocoder-php/BazingaGeocoderBundle/Resources/doc/index.md

 ### Custom HTTP Client

-Geocoder Bundle integrates with [HTTPlug](http://httplug.io/).
+The HTTP geocoder providers integrates with [HTTPlug](http://httplug.io/).
 It will give you all the power of the HTTP client.
 You have to select which one you want to use and how you want to configure it.